pthatchinamoorthy/SemanticWikiSearch/README.md

 # <b><em>AdvancedWikiSearch - A Semantic Web Application</em></b>

-# <em>What it does</em>
+# <em>What is it</em>
 This is a Semantic Web Application that allows you to search for any Company's profile.
-The detailed Use Cases are
+The Use Cases are
   <ol>
     <li>Enable Company Profile search by using 2 ways
         <ol>